I knew I needed to make changes but had no idea where or how to start

 I’ve been on this new path for about three years, putting one foot in front of the other even when I didn’t know where I was headed.
 My life hasn’t changed in some ways but has changed more than I imagined.
 I didn’t move to Bali and I still make dinner and do laundry.
 But I am happier and healthier.
 I have a growth mindset that allows me to learn new things.
 I’m writing almost every day and doing work I love.

 And I am connecting with other midlife women and realizing how much of this journey we have in common.
 When I hear that something I wrote helped another woman make sense of her own emotional upheaval, I’m grateful I shared my story.
 When a woman tells me Midlife Globetrotter helped inspire her to take a dream trip I feel almost as excited as if I were going with her.
 If you’ve signed up for my newsletter or commented on something I’ve written, or taken the time to read one story, here on Midlife Globetrotter, thank you!
-You have helped to change my life.
-I hope I can in some small way help change yours.
+Having you a part of this has change my life.
+I hope in some small way Midlife Globetrotter can help change yours.